john-itcsolutions/ChubbaMorris_0.0.1/README.md

 ChubbaMorris_0.0.1 :   Front End (in typescript) to ChubbaMorris in (C++)

-This project complements https://github.com/john-itcsolutions/ChubbaMorris, which is the databse, blockchain or Backend to this project's Front End or GUI.
+This project complements https://github.com/john-itcsolutions/ChubbaMorris, which is the database, blockchain or Backend to this project's Front End or GUI.
 Further information is available on that project's README.md.

-As mentioned there, the methods of connecting this package to the databse/blockchain/Backend are unknown as yet.
+As mentioned there, the methods of connecting this package to the database/blockchain/Backend are unknown as yet.
 Also unknown is how to deploy the C++ blockchain/database to a sidechain.

 This version is so far aimed at getting an Android DApp working, writing and reading data to a sidechain,  as the first step.